Manufacturing Photography: Visions in Steel

 There was careful planning and improvisation.
 Thinking through composition, lighting, and color, while keeping safety a focus.
 A lot of thoughtfulness and, we hope, a little magic in the results.

-Click here to see more of our commercial industrial photography portfolio, and learn more about our philosophy on using images to capture the attention of prospects and customers.
+See more of our commercial industrial photography portfolio and learn more about our philosophy on using images to capture the attention of prospects and customers.

 Michael LoBiondo Photography - Workers on rooftop installing HVAC unit